computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/denison/index.md

 # _Denison University_
 Contributed by _Jessen Havill_, _havill@denison.edu_

-_Please limit your contribution to about two pages, or 700-1000 words._

 ## Institutional and departmental context
 - Location: Granville, Ohio
 - Student body size: _2,300 students (all undergraduate)_